alexgisby/imgur-album-downloader/readme.md

 >downloader = ImgurDownloader('http://imgur.com/SnkkAVU', '/home/user/Downloads/', 'my-img', True)

-* new feature that deletes imgur does not exist image if it is downloaded implemented by comparing the bytes in hook function of urlretrieve function of self.direct_download(...)
+* deletes imgur does not exist image if it is downloaded implemented by comparing the bytes in hook function of urlretrieve function of self.direct_download(...)

     * added function is\_imgur\_dne\_image(self, img\_path) which returns True if the image from img\_path is the same image as the Imgur does not exist image false otherwise

     * added function are\_files\_equal(self, file1, file2) which compares the bytes and returns True if the bytes are equal, False otherwise

+* downloads imgur links with .gifv extension as a .webm file

 ## Requirements